Betchip/Betchip/doc/README.md

 ---------------------
 Betchip Core is the original Betchip client and it builds the backbone of the network.
 It downloads and, by default, stores the entire history of Betchip transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Betchip Core, visit [betchip.io](https://betchip.io/en/releases/).
+To download Betchip Core, visit [betchipcore.org](https://betchipcore.org/en/releases/).

 Running
 ---------------------
-The following are some helpful notes on how to run Betchip on your native platform.
+The following are some helpful notes on how to run Betchip Core on your native platform.

 ### Unix